Cycle of abuse: Overview

 Lenore E. Walker interviewed 1,500 women who had been subject to domestic violence and found that there was a similar pattern of abuse, called the "cycle of abuse".
-Initially, Walker proposed that the cycle of abuse described the controlling patriarchal behavior of men who felt entitled to abuse their wives to maintain control over them.
-She used the terms "the battering cycle" and "battered woman syndrome".
-Terms like "cycle of abuse" have been used instead for different reasons: to maintain objectivity; because the cycle of abuse doesn't always lead to physical abuse; because symptoms of the syndrome have been observed in men and women, and are not confined to marriage and dating.
+Initially, Walker proposed that the cycle of abuse described the controlling, patriarchal behavior of men who felt entitled to abuse their wives to maintain control over them.
+She used the terms the battering cycle and battered woman syndrome.
+Terms like cycle of abuse have been used instead for different reasons: to maintain objectivity; because the cycle of abuse does not always lead to physical abuse; because symptoms of the syndrome have been observed in men and women, and are not confined to marriage and dating.
 Similarly, Dutton (1994) writes, "The prevalence of violence in homosexual relationships, which also appear to go through abuse cycles is hard to explain in terms of men dominating women."

 The cycle of abuse concept is widely used in domestic violence programs, particularly in the United States.
 Critics have argued the theory is flawed as it does not apply as universally as Walker suggested, does not accurately or completely describe all abusive relationships, and may emphasize ideological presumptions rather than empirical data.